SoftUni-Internal/interactive-content/EN/02-Dependency-Injection-and-Services/03-Services.md

 21-Injecting-into-Components

-To **inject a service into a component**, first go to the component's TypeScript file.
+To **inject a service into a component**, first, we should go to the component's TypeScript file.

 We will use the main `AppComponent` as an example: